maxschommer/DistributedGraphics/docs/README.md

 Similar to the previous one, but zoomed in to make the sphere larger, and illustrates the closer proximity of the light source.

 # Next Steps
 If we were to continue this project, we would have implemented linear interpolation and recursion to be able to better implement curves around rounded objects.
+Recursion would have allowed us to also include mirror reflection in our model.
 We also expect to implement refraction and shading to our ray tracer in future work.